-We adopted a share incentive plan in June 2010 that permits granting of options to purchase our Class A common shares, restricted shares, restricted share units, share appreciation rights, dividend equivalent rights and other instruments as deemed appropriate by the administrator under the plan.
-In August 2013, we amended and restated our 2010 Share Incentive Plan, the maximum aggregate number of Class A common shares that may be issued pursuant to all awards under our share incentive plan is equal to five percent (5%) of the total issued and outstanding shares as of the date of the amended and restated 2010 Share Incentive Plan.
-However, the shares reserved may be increased automatically if and whenever the unissued share reserve accounts for less than one percent (1%) of the total then issued and outstanding shares, so that after the increase, the shares unissued and reserved under this plan immediately after each such increase shall equal five percent (5%) of the ten issued and outstanding shares.
+We adopted a share incentive plan in June 2010 that permits granting of options to purchase our Class A common shares, restricted share units, share appreciation rights, dividend equivalent rights and other instruments as deemed appropriate by the administrator under the plan.
+In August 2013, we amended and restated our 2010 Share Incentive Plan.
+Pursuant to the amended and restated 2010 Share Incentive Plan, the maximum aggregate number of Class A common shares that may be issued pursuant to all awards under our share incentive plan is equal to five percent (5%) of the total issued and outstanding shares as of the date of the amended and restated 2010 Share Incentive Plan.
+However, the shares reserved may be increased automatically if and whenever the unissued share reserve accounts for less than one percent (1%) of the total then issued and outstanding shares, so that after the increase, the shares unissued and reserved under this plan immediately after each such increase shall equal five percent (5%) of the then issued and outstanding shares.
 As of April 30, 2016, 14,389,068 non-vested restricted Class A common shares and 1,172,546 share options to purchase 1,172,546 Class A common shares under our share incentive plan previously granted to our employees, directors and consultants are outstanding.
 As a result of these grants and potential future grants under the plan, we have incurred and will continue to incur share-based compensation expenses.
 We had share-based compensation expenses of \$8.3 million, \$18.4 million and \$25.8 million for the fiscal years ended February 28/29, 2014, 2015 and 2016, respectively.
 As of February 29, 2016, the unrecognized compensation expenses related to the non-vested restricted shares and share options amounted to \$187.0 million, which will be recognized over a weighted-average period of 4.0 years.
-Expenses associated with share-based compensation expenses, we may not be able to attract or retain key personnel.
+Expenses associated with share-based compensation awards granted under our share incentive plan may materially reduce our future net income.
+However, if we limit the size of grants